 If you’re wondering why you’d care about all that, here is a quick course in Feeds and Speeds that fills in the blanks:

-Everything you need to get started with G-Wizard including how to install, login, and
+Everything you need to get started with the G-Wizard Feeds and Speeds Calculator.

 More quick videos are available from the G-Wizard Calculator Video University.

 As you can see from the video above, the Cheat Sheet can really help you figure out what you need to change to get a desired result.

 To use the Feed and Speed calculator is simple.
 Just start filling in the form from left to right, top to bottom and your answer comes out at the bottom:

 Traffic Lights & Tips With Warnings

 I want to come back to this in more detail, but more now, notice the big green traffic lights scattered around.
 Also notice the Tips box.
 This is where G-WIzard will give you warnings by changing the traffic light colors or adding tips.
 Red on a traffic light means you’ve hit a limit of your machine.